 For further program details, refer to the academic catalog.

 It is strongly recommended that you have basic introductory knowledge of the Bible, theology, church history and ethics before matriculating into the CSR program.
-This recommendation can be satisfied in one of the following three ways:
+This recommendation can be satisfied in one of the following two ways:

 - Undergraduate or graduate level course work in these areas at an accredited institution;